tkomiya24/hobby_site/README.md

 `sh database_setup.sh`

 ##4.
 Running
+Make sure MySQL has been started
+`mysql.server start`
 From the project directory, run the command
 `rails s`
 Open up a browser and head to [http://localhost:3000/] (http://localhost:3000/)